KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 ## Clone Campaign

-Cloning a campaign helps create a new campaign from an existing one with minor or no modifications.
+Cloning a campaign allows you to create a new campaign from an existing one with minimal or no modifications.
 To do so:

 1. Go to _Messages_ > _Campaigns_ from the CleverTap dashboard.
 The _All Campaigns_ page opens.
 2. Click the ![](https://files.readme.io/0477193c16626ee55e9ef861d13f6cabfcec39dd80e79424384f83c6a9884089-Menu.png)  icon for the campaign you want to clone and click **Clone**.